Deploy Robots

 What does each of the tag in the deploy robot screen mean?

-1. Serial number– Shows the count of the number of machines added.
+1. Serial number Shows the count of the number of machines added.

-2. MachineName – The name of the machine to which the robot is assigned is seen here.
+2. MachineName The name of the machine to which the robot is assigned is seen here.

-5. Version – The version number of the assigned robot is seen here.
+5. Version Displays the version number of the solution assigned to the robot.

-7. Status– The robot has different status based on its execution in runner.
+7. Status The robot has different status based on its execution in runner.
 Click here to view the status in detail.

-10. Action – There are four different actions that we can use from the runner which are run, stop, edit and remove.
+10. Action There are four different actions that we can use from the runner which are run, stop, edit and remove.

 a.
 Run – This initiates the bot in the runner.